New Year Honours for Trinity Laban Staff and AlumniThu 2 Jan 2020

 Mirella Bartrip retired from Trinity Laban in 2019 after a 36-year career at the Conservatoire.
 During this time, she established a reputation for shifting expectations of dance training and embracing new ways of understanding the intersection of art and science in dance.

 Beginning her career as an hourly paid lecturer, she then held several posts rising in seniority to become Director of Dance in 2010.
-It is due to Mirella’s leadership that Trinity Laban’s undergraduate programme enjoys an international reputation for excellence, and equally that the conservatoire has done ground-breaking work to advance the field of Dance Science.
+It is due to Mirella’s leadership that Trinity Laban’s undergraduate programme enjoys an international reputation for excellence, and equally that the conservatoire has done ground-breaking work at postgraduate level, including to advance the field of Dance Science.

 Mirella was instrumental in the 2005 merger between Laban and Trinity College of Music, and in the conception of Laban’s Stirling Prize-winning building Deptford.
 She also formed part of the leadership team that saw Trinity Laban gain its own Taught Degree Awarding Powers and successfully enter the Research Excellence Framework for the first time.